ilyaskurikhin/docassemble-easyciation/docassemble/easyciation/data/templates/statutes.md

 1. ${ association.name } is an association according to the present articles of association and the articles 60 and following of the Swiss Civil Code.

 % if association.is_political:
-2. The Association is confessionally independent.
+2. The Association is independent from any religious affiliation.
 % elif association.is_religious:
-2. The Association is non-political.
+2. The Association is independant from any political affiliation.
 % else:
-2. The Association is non-political and confessionally independent.
+2. The Association is independent from any religious or political affiliation.
 % endif

 % endif

 Art.
-2 **Duration et headquarters**
+2 **Duration and headquarters**

 % if association.is_limited_period:
 The Association is established until the ${ association.end_date }